Crackpots: Development

 Crackpots was developed by Dan Kitchen.
-Prior to joining Activision, he worked on developing handheld games such as Wildfire that was released in the United Kingdom by Palitoy.
-Along with his brother Garry Kitchen, Dan was eager to get involved with console game development and attended the Consumer Electronic Show in January 1982.
-The brothers were approached by both Atari and Activision and opted to work for the latter.
-Dan was among the five new coders who started at Activision's new East coast office to develop their own titles.
-Dan Kitchen learned how to code for the Atari 2600 through his brother Garry, who reversed engineering the console and created a board that could be plugged into an Apple II.
+Before joining Activision, Kitchen worked on handheld electronic games, including Wildfire, which was released in the United Kingdom by Palitoy.
+He and his brother Garry Kitchen were interested in moving into console game development and attended the Consumer Electronics Show in January 1982.
+After being approached by both Atari and Activision, they chose to work with Activision.

-Following making text adventure games like Crime Stopper, Dan began developing a game with flowerpots called Flower Power, which grew into the idea for Crackpots.
-Dan came up for the idea while having lunch with his brother Garry Kitchen and David Crane in Glen Rock, New Jersey.
-Dan saw a construction site across the street and witnessed a pack of plants fromm a scaffolding and thought "That would be fun to do..."
-It was his first game for the Atari 2600.
-It programmed on an Apple II connected to a PDP-11 development system.
-Dan initially wanted the insects to be described as arachnids, but the marketing team at Activision changed their names to sewer bugs.
-Dan said that a motto at Activision at the time was "no flickering", leading him to spend weeks on fixing even the slightest graphical errors in his games.
+Kitchen was one of five new programmers hired for Activision's East Coast office.
+He learned Atari 2600 programming with help from Garry, who had reverse-engineered the console and built a development board that could be connected to an Apple II.
+After working on text-adventure games such as Crime Stopper, Kitchen began developing a flowerpot-based game called Flower Power, which eventually became Crackpots.
+The idea developed while Kitchen was having lunch with Garry and David Crane in Glen Rock, New Jersey, after he noticed activity at a construction site across the street.
+It was his first Atari 2600 game.

+The game was programmed using an Apple II connected to a PDP-11 development system.
+Kitchen originally wanted the game's enemies to be called arachnids, but Activision's marketing staff renamed them sewer bugs.
+He later recalled that Activision followed a "no flickering" rule, which led him to spend weeks correcting even minor graphical problems.